YouTube is having a child exploitation crisis bubble up again

 In response, a spokeswoman for Google said that YouTube took the initial step by deleting +400 channels because of inappropriate comments they’d left on videos.

 Our Advice for YouTube

-We at Mintrics, realized our role to help eliminate this issue from the internet and help secure our children while using social media freely.
-We made our research and found that minors’ YouTube channels are barely viewed by adults but by other young people from approximately the same ages.
+We at Mintrics, feel a duty to help eliminate this issue from the internet and secure our children while using social media freely.
+We conducted some research and found that minors’ YouTube channels are barely viewed by adults but by other young people from approximately the same ages.

 1# Analyze timestamped scenes

-The mutual element of those videos is the comments with the redirecting timestamps to suggestive scenes in the videos.
-It would be a good start for YouTube to start analyzing the comments section of each minority video and check the timestamped scenes – a further step would be to cut those scenes from the videos or send a warning to the creator of the video that their video would be deleted.
+The recurring element from those videos is the comments with the redirecting timestamps to suggestive scenes in the videos.
+It would be a good start for YouTube to start analyzing the comments section of each video starring a minor and check the timestamped scenes – a further step would be to cut those scenes from the videos or send a warning to the creator of the video that their video will be deleted.

 2# Analyze user behaviors

 If YouTube increased their user behavior analysis, they’re more likely to eliminate pedophiles channels as long as they’re interacting with this type of content and exposing themselves.